MTNakata/AraVib/README.md

 1. About AraVib and AraVibS
 1. Developmental environment
-1. How to use AraVib
-1. How to use AraVibS
 1. How to transfer the slow-motion video from iPhone/iPad to PC
 1. Reference

 ## 1. About AraVib & AraVibS

 AraVib is a command-line software implemented by Python to automatically analyze the movies of free vibration of Arabidopsis stems.
-Please refer to our article (https://www.biorxiv.org/content/early/2018/05/07/315838) on shooting method to analyze by AraVib.
+Please refer to our article (see Reference) on shooting method to analyze by AraVib.
 In AraVib, the red marker on the black background is tracked, the one-dimensional vibration waveform is drawn from the coordinates of the marker, and damped natural frequency ωd is calculated by Fast Fourier Transform.
 The output is the csv file of the ωd list and three graphs including the raw vibration waveform.
 AraVibS is an extended version of AraVib for efficient detection of mutants using data of ωd, which was calculated by AraVib, and growth traits.
 In addition, the AraVib_model_control program that assists to create a model for mutant detection by AraVibS is also included.

-AraVib and AraVibS will be released soon in this page.
+AraVib and AraVibS will be released in this page soon.

+How to use AraVib and AraVibS will be released on the wiki soon.

 ## 2. Developmental environment